eter-lang/eter/docs/src/type-system.md

  ```

  - #### C-Strings
-C-strings are Null-terminated string literal identified by the `@c` qualifier.
+C-strings are a sequence of characters (non unicode encoded) terminated by a null character ('\0').
+They are identified by prefixing the literal declaration with the qualifier `@c`.

  ```rust
  let say : str = @c"Hello";
  ```
 ### Array types

 Arrays represent 1D homogeneous product types.
-They are statically sized, contiguous blocks of memory containing elements of a single type `T`.
+They are a statically sized, contiguous blocks of memory containing elements of a single type `T`.

 The syntax for an array type is `[T; SIZE]`.